eCook Meal

 What are the main ingredients in Zambian Fish Curry & Nshima?

-Cabbage, Fish, Fish Curry Rub, Fresh Chilli, Fresh Chillies, Fresh Parsley, Garlic Clove, Garlic Cloves, Kingklip Fillet, Kingklip Fillets, Maize Meal, Onion, Onions, Spinach, Tomato, Tomato Paste, Tomatoes
+Cabbage, Chilli, Fish, Fish Curry Rub, Garlic, Kingklip Fillet, Maize Meal, Onion, Parsley, Spinach, Tomato, Tomato Paste

 What is the nutritional information of Zambian Fish Curry & Nshima?